scdodd83/droneshieldDoddTest/README.md

 This should install the latest version of `Python3`.
 You can confirm this by running the following command:

 ```
-python3 --version
+$ python3 --version
+Python 3.10.12
 ```

 Confirm that you have the latest version available.

 ### INSTALLATION

-The `Pytest` installtion instructions can be found [here](https://docs.pytest.org/en/stable/getting-started.html) if you would like a reference to follow.
+The `Pytest` installation instructions can be found [here](https://docs.pytest.org/en/stable/getting-started.html) if you would like a reference to follow.

 1. To install `pip` run the following command in the command line: